-(6) Based on a Schedule 13D filed on April 18, 2022 and consists of (i) 11,265,678 Class A Ordinary Shares held by Biotechnology Value Fund, L.P. ("BVF?"), (ii) 9,005,700 Class A Ordinary Shares held by Biotechnology Value Fund, L.P. ("BVF2"), (iii) 1,420,317 Class A Ordinary Shares held by Biotechnology Value Trading Fund OS LP ("Trading Fund OS") and (iv) 59,589 Class A Ordinary Shares held by a certain managed account (the "Partners Managed Account").
-BVF 1 GP LLC ("BVF GP"), as the general partner of BVF, may be deemed to beneficially own the shares beneficially owned by BVF.
-BVF II GP LLC ("BVF2 GP"), as the general partner of BVF2, may be deemed to beneficially owned by Trading Fund OS.
+(6) Based on a Schedule 13D filed on April 18, 2022 and consists of (i) 11,265,678 Class A Ordinary Shares held by Biotechnology Value Fund, L.P. ("BVF"), (ii) 9,005,700 Class A Ordinary Shares held by Biotechnology Value Fund II, L.P. ("BVF2"), (iii) 1,420,317 Class A Ordinary Shares held by Biotechnology Value Trading Fund OS LP ("Trading Fund OS") and (iv) 59,589 Class A Ordinary Shares held by a certain managed account (the "Partners Managed Account").
+BVF1 GP LLC ("BVF GP"), as the general partner of BVF, may be deemed to beneficially own the shares beneficially owned by BVF.
+BVF II GP LLC ("BVF2 GP"), as the general partner of BVF2, may be deemed to beneficially own the shares beneficially owned by Trading Fund OS.
 BVF GP Holdings LLC ("BVF GPH"), as the sole member of each of BVF GP and BVF2 GP, may be deemed to beneficially own the shares beneficially owned by Trading Fund OS.
-BVF GP Holdings LLC ("BVF GPH"), as the investment manager of each of BVF, BVF2, Trading Fund OS and the Partners Managed Account, and the sole member of Partners OS, may be deemed to beneficially own the shares beneficially owned in the aggregate by BVF, BVF2, Trading Fund OS and held in the Partners Managed Account.
-BVF Inc., as the general partner of Partners, may be deemed to beneficially own the shares beneficially owned by Partners.
+BVF GP Holdings LLC ("Partners"), as the investment manager of each of BVF, BVF2, Trading Fund OS and the Partners Managed Account, and the sole member of Partners OS, may be deemed to beneficially own the shares beneficially owned by Partners, may be deemed to beneficially own the shares beneficially owned by Partners.
 Mark Lampert, as a director and officer of BVF Inc., may be